Do Go On - 194 - Race Around The World with Nellie Bly (and other adventures)

 You really should have let us know that.

-I just threw out my defibrillator,
+I just threw out my defibrillator.

-because I hadn't used it on anyone in a while.
+Because I hadn't used it on anyone in a while.

-And you watched Mary Condo.
+And you watch Mary Kondo.

 Yeah, and I was like, does it spark joy?

-No, it sparks hearts.
+No, it's sparks hearts.

-If it starts sparking, you should probably
+If it starts sparking, you probably should return it.

 No.

-Um, check us out on Facebook, Instagram, Twitter,
+Check us out on Facebook, Instagram, Twitter.

-do go on pod and all of those, do go on pod at gmail.com.
+Do go on pod at gmail.com.

-Um, and all of the information will be in the notes.
+And all of the information will be in the notes.

-And also you can go to dogoampod.com.
+And also you can go to do go onpod.com.

 Yeah, do that.